diegotorres03/web-components-repository/docs/step-by-step.md

 ...
 ```

-Then, on the `leaderboard` route, lets go to the `ui-data-repeat` and change the trigger to the `event-group`:
+Then, on the `game-log` route, lets go to the `ui-data-repeat` and change the trigger to the `event-group`:
 ```html
 ...
 <ui-data-repeat id="game-log-cards" trigger="#all-game-logs" on="data">